Alsve/jsLibrary/README.md

 [Try it yourself here.](https://jsbin.com/qovava/6/edit?html,output)

 ## tictactoe.js
-This is javascript version of TicTacToe game.
+This is two players javascript version of TicTacToe game.

 #### Performance
 The performance observed is O(1)